ldtteam/MinecoloniesWiki/source/misc/troubleshooting.md

 # Troubleshooting

-## Before you start:
+## Before you start troubleshooting:

-  Always check if updates for [MineColonies](https://www.curseforge.com/minecraft/mc-mods/minecolonies/files/all) and [Structurize](https://www.curseforge.com/minecraft/mc-mods/structurize/files/all) are available and upgrade to the latest alpha if you are not running the latest.
-  (Please note that alpha does not mean it's unstable, it just means it's a minor release.)
+  Always check if updates for [MineColonies](https://www.curseforge.com/minecraft/mc-mods/minecolonies/files/all) and [Structurize](https://www.curseforge.com/minecraft/mc-mods/structurize/files/all) are available and update to the latest alpha if you are not running the latest.
+(Note that alpha does not mean it's unstable, it just means it's a minor release.)

 ## CHECKLIST: Identifying why a citizen is not working